WIVT: History

 Pinnacle sold WMGC to Citadel Communications in 1986; in 1995, Citadel sold the station, along with WVNY in Burlington, Vermont, to USA Broadcast Group, which was soon renamed U.S. Broadcast Group after a complaint from USA Network.
 U.S. Broadcast Group put its stations up for sale in early 1997; WSKG-TV contemplated acquiring WMGC and operating it as an NBC affiliate to raise money for its public broadcasting operations; during this time, a cable-only version of WETM (which would be replaced by WBGH-CD later that fall) served as the network's affiliate for the Binghamton market following WICZ's affiliation with Fox in April 1996.
 The station would be purchased by the Ackerley Group, which changed the call letters to WIVT on February 26, 1998.
 The call letters were derived from Ackerley's station in Syracuse, WIXT (now WSYR-TV).

 A few months later, Ackerley nearly lost its investment.
 On May 31, 1998, a tornado ripped through WIVT's Ingraham Hill studios and destroyed its tower; radio stations WSKG, WSQX and WAAL also had their towers destroyed in that storm.
 WBNG had live reports that night literally from the WIVT facilities.
 The station had a feed restored to Time Warner Cable for customers in the immediate Binghamton area, but was off-the-air for several months.
 WIVT became a sister station to WBGH when that station was sold by Smith Television to Ackerley in 2000.
 Ackerley merged with Clear Channel Communications (now iHeartMedia) on June 14, 2002.
 On April 20, 2007, the company entered into an agreement to sell its entire television stations group to Newport Television, a broadcasting group established by Providence Equity Partners; the deal was completed on March 14, 2008.

 Newport announced on July 19, 2012, that it would sell 12 of its stations, including WIVT and WBGH, to Nexstar.
 The sale was completed on December 3.
-On September 16, 2013, it was announced that Mission Broadcasting would acquire WICZ and low-powered MyNetworkTV affiliate WBPN-LP from the Stainless Broadcasting Company subsidiary of Northwest Broadcasting.
+On September 16, 2013, it was announced that Mission Broadcasting would acquire WICZ and low-power MyNetworkTV affiliate WBPN-LP from the Stainless Broadcasting Company subsidiary of Northwest Broadcasting.
 Upon the deal's completion, the stations' operations would have been taken over by Nexstar making them sisters to WIVT and WBGH.
 In March 2015, Mission's purchase of WICZ and WBPN was canceled; as a result, Stainless withdrew the license assignment applications on March 18.

-Programming

-Syndicated programming on WIVT includes Live with Kelly and Ryan, The Kelly Clarkson Show, Wheel of Fortune, Jeopardy!, and Judge Judy among others.
-The latter three shows are distributed by CBS Media Ventures.